Mapping Tutorial

 }

-It extracts MailChimp campaigns together with the send-checklist items and campaign content.
-However, there are some parts of the content resource you are probably not interested in.
-Also,the table contains duplicates.
+It extracts MailChimp campaigns with the send-checklist items and campaign content.
+However, you are probably not interested in some parts of the content resource.
+Also, the table contains duplicates.

 Technical note on duplicates: If you examine the job events, you will see the request GET /3.0/campaigns/f7ed43aaea/content?count=1&offset=0 sent.
-That is to say, the pagination applies to all API requests.
+That is, pagination applies to all API requests.
 Generic Extractor tries to page the unpaged /content resource.
-This may ultimately lead to duplicates because the extraction of that resource is terminated only after the resource returns the same response twice.
+This may ultimately lead to duplicates because the extraction of that resource is only terminated after the resource returns the same response twice.

 Mapping